-I am an assistant professor at Harvard T.H.
-Chan School of Public Health in the Department of Immunology and Infectious Diseases.
+I am an assistant professor of Immunology and Infectious Diseases at Harvard T.H.
+Chan School of Public Health and Howard Hughes Medical Institute Freeman Hrabowski Scholar.
 I also hold a Radcliff Institute Shutzer assistant professorship and Ragon Institute associate membership.
 I am a North Carolina native who comes to Boston via Maryland so yes if I pass a group of students in the hallway, I say “Hey ya’ll”.
 You can take the girl out of the South, but you can’t take the Southern out of the girl… right?

 From RSV to Dengue…

 A viral immunologist by training, I started in science at the tender age of 16 when I interned at the University of North Carolina at Chapel Hill (UNC).
 Having then been convinced I was going to be a scientist when I grew up, I went to University of Maryland, Baltimore County (UMBC), where I was a Meyerhoff scholar and National Institutes of Health (NIH) scholar.
 In undergrad, I interned at the NIH’s Vaccine Research Center (VRC) studying host responses to respiratory syncytial virus, all the while also serving as a data collection lead for a health disparities project called “Healthy Aging in Neighborhoods of Diversity Across a Lifespan” (HANDLS).
 Following obtaining my BS in Biological Sciences with a secondary major in sociology in 2008, I took my love of virology and vaccinology back home to NC, to UNC as a Director’s Scholar, where I obtained a PhD in Microbiology and Immunology in 2014.
 My dissertation work involved understanding the intricacies of immunogenic vs. pathogenic antibody responses following dengue virus infection, which was a conundrum to be solved in order to advance dengue virus vaccine development.